Law enforcement community gathers to honor Mass. State Police trooper who died in traffic crash

 STONEHAM, Mass.
 (AP/WHDH) — A law enforcement officer walk-by in honor of a Massachusetts State Police trooper who died in a traffic crash has been scheduled for Tuesday.

+Officers were bused to and from the church from the staging area at Suffolk Downs track.

-Video from SKY7 HD showed hundreds of troopers and officers gathered outside of the church waiting to pay their respects.
+Video from SKY7 HD showed hundreds of troopers and officers from across New England gathered outside of the church waiting patiently to pay their respects.

-A funeral service is scheduled for Wednesday at 11 a.m. at the same church.
+A funeral service and celebration of life is scheduled for 11 a.m.
+Wednesday at the same location.

 Bucci, 34, was killed late Thursday after a tanker truck struck her cruiser as she pulled over to help a motorist in a disabled vehicle on Interstate 93 north in Stoneham.
 She was taken to Massachusetts General Hospital in Boston, where she was pronounced dead.